 - Workshop 1 - Market Advantage

-- Workshop 2 - Operations Advantage
+- Workshop 2 - Leadership Advantage

-- Workshop 3 - Resourcing the Growth Advantage
+- Workshop 3 - Operations Advantage

-- Workshop 4 - Leadership Advantage
+- Workshop 4 - Resource Advantage

 Participants' learning is further enhanced through access to closed online communications platforms and a series of specialist masterclasses.
 Long experience with high-growth firms has taught us that there are a range of specific challenges and opportunities faced by some, but not all, ventures as they tackle acceleration and these masterclasses provide a responsive mechanism for the Growth Advantage Programme to add-value to participants learning and the growth of their ventures by providing tailored sessions on key topics requested by the cohort members.

 The design of the Growth Advantage Programme allows participants to shape their own learning over time supported by diagnostic tools and take away tool kits for use back in their organisations with their own people.
-This encourages participants' to take ownership of their own development and coach their management team.
+This encourages participants to take ownership of their own development and coach their management team.
 It also ensures the direct relevance of the programme to the needs of each venture and its leadership team.